Christians live longer, have better health and better career prospects

 It will not protect you against business downturns, high rents, and many other business-related problems, but if you can build a strong customer base it will surely help!
 You will be praying for God's protection daily in your business anyway.

-Gain greater trust and respect from co-workers and friends
+Gain greater trust and respect from friends and co-workers

 In business and socially, Christians are greatly respected and trusted because of their high principles.
 Most of them rapidly gain the respect of friends, and the trust of their colleagues at work.

 Any truly born-again Christian will tell you that being a Christian is wonderful.
 They would not renounce their Christianity for anything.
-This has been shown over and over in times of persecution, when Christians chose death rather than renouncing Jesus Christ and Christianity.
+This has been shown over and over in times of persecution, when Christians chose death rather than renouncing Jesus Christ and their Christian faith.